 All MA students take the year-long foundational course “Objects in Context: A Survey of Decorative Arts, Design History, and Material Culture,” along with its companion seminars “Thinking Objects” and “Writing Objects.”
 In the fall of the first year, entering students also take “Approaches to the Object,” designed to introduce the varied disciplines and perspectives on which the program draws.

 All other coursework consists of electives, which students select according to their areas of interest.
 Self-directed Independent Studies are possible, as are graduate courses at our consortium partners.
 All MA students complete both a digital project and an internship as part of the program.
-There is also an optional international study trip at the end of the first year.
 Finally, all MA students complete a Qualifying Project in their final semester; this capstone research project revises, refines, and expands on a project previously undertaken in a BGC course.
 It may take the form of a research paper, a mock exhibition, or a digital project.

 Students who successfully complete the above requirements are granted an MA in Decorative Arts, Design History, Material Culture.